Korean, Edit

 ③ Mutation

-④ Gene Flow (Migration)
+④ Gene flow (migration)

-○ Increased effects of natural selection
+○ When the effect of natural selection is stronger:

-○ When environment changes rapidly
+○ When the environment changes rapidly.

 ⑥ Hybridization: Reproduction between different species